 Today’s ADAP-KOOL® evaporator controllers for display cases and cold rooms include the 4'th generation of intelligent and adaptive control where it has also been possible to make efficient electronic injection control within CO2 applications with direct expansion.

 Injection of liquid into dry evaporators is typically controlled by mechanical expansion valves (TXV) or electronic valves (EEV) based on the superheat signal.
 In order to obtain the best possible regulation of liquid injection, it’s necessary to provide a superheat signal which is optimum during all operating conditions.

-Excess superheat means poor utilisation of the evaporator area, as a large part of this area is used for creating this superheat.
+Excess superheat means poor utilization of the evaporator area, as a large part of this area is used for creating this superheat.
 Too little superheat produces the risk of liquid passing through the evaporator resulting in reduced efficiency (COP) and risk of liquid hammer and damage of the compressors.

 In order to establish the optimum superheat it's essential to have an understanding of what is going on inside the evaporator.

 Fig. 1a is a schematic presentation of the process that is taking place in an evaporator where the evaporator is viewed as a long tube with injection of liquid at one end.
 As a result of the exterior thermal load, evaporation takes place along the evaporator.
 During evaporation the refrigerant is converted to refrigerant gas.
 In the first part of the evaporator, only a small part of the refrigerant has been transformed into gas, while the bulk of it is still liquid.
 As the evaporation progresses, this condition changes, as the amount of gas is increased and the amount of liquid is reduced.
 While the gas takes up much more room than the liquid, the velocity increases, resulting in more and more instability.
 Drops of liquid are whirled around in the gas and will evaporate leaving nothing but pure superheated gas at the end of the evaporator.